-Dr. Allen Cherer is a Board certified Neonatologist and Pediatrician who has provided care to literally thousands of sick newborns and their families for over thirty years.
+Dr. Allen Cherer is a Charlotte, North Carolina-based Pediatrician and Board-certified Neonatologist who has provided care to literally thousands of sick newborns and their families for over thirty years.
 Having graduated from the University of Virginia, he was awarded a Health Professions Scholarship and pursued medical studies at the Medical College of Georgia.
-As a third year medical student, he developed an enduring interest in the premature newborn under the tutelage of Dr. Kenneth Henderson, and subsequently completed a Pediatrics residency at his mentor’s training site at the University of Louisville School of Medicine.
-Commissioned in the United States Air Force, Dr. Allen Cherer became Chief of Pediatrics at the USAF Regional Hospital Minot (North Dakota).
+As a third-year medical student, he developed an enduring interest in the premature newborn under the tutelage of Dr. Kenneth Henderson, and subsequently completed a Pediatrics residency at his mentor’s training site at the University of Louisville School of Medicine.
+Commissioned in the United States Air Force, Dr. Cherer became Chief of Pediatrics at the USAF Regional Hospital Minot (North Dakota).

 Dr. Allen Cherer is a Fellow of the American Academy of Pediatrics and a member of the Section on Neonatal-Perinatal Medicine and the North Carolina Pediatric Society.